Resources

 Your Best Bet Is a Visit to the Vet

 You have a million questions about moving with your animals.
 Don’t worry; your vet has the answers!
-They can help with everything, including what vaccines your dog and cat need for international travel, quarantine rules, and updating microchip and ID tags.
+This is especially true if you can snag an appointment with a veterinary office on base.
+They can help with everything, including what vaccines your dog and cat need for international travel, quarantine rules, and updating microchips and ID tags.

-Make an appointment with your veterinarian as soon as you have a good idea your PCS is coming.
-You’ll need to ensure that all vaccinations are up to date and get your pet a health certificate for overseas moves within ten days of leaving the country, so book this appointment early, but also ask your vet for flexibility when it comes to rescheduling.
+Make an appointment with your veterinarian as soon as you have a good idea of your moving date.
+You’ll need to ensure all vaccinations are current and get your pet a health certificate for overseas moves within ten days of leaving the country.
+So, book this appointment early and ask your vet for flexibility when rescheduling.
 Remember, you’re tied to the availability of flights and passports.

 Compile a File for Your Furry Friends

-The best-case scenario for the end of a PCS is that you coast into your new driveway and let the pups and kitties out to explore their new home.
-But, more likely, you’re looking for a pet-friendly hotel while you wait for the previous tenants to leave, or you’re searching for temporary boarding.
+The best-case scenario for the end of a PCS move is that you coast into your new driveway and let the pups and kitties out to explore their new home.
+But, more likely, you’re looking for a pet-friendly hotel while waiting for the previous tenants to leave or searching for temporary boarding.

 Here are three tips to help you find somewhere to crash with your pets.

-You don’t want to show up with a pet you thought was legal but isn’t and have to leave.
-On the other hand, it’s worth a phone call to make sure the hotel’s “no pet policy” is updated online (the front desk crew knows the policy best).
+You don’t want to show up with a pet you thought was legal but isn’t, and have to leave.
+It’s worth a phone call to ensure the hotel’s “no pet policy” is updated online (the front desk crew knows the policy best).
 Or, check in with the owner of the perfect “no pets” rental you found.
-Maybe they’re in the financial position that they'd rather take a dog than zero bookings for the month.
+Maybe they’re in the financial position to take a dog rather than have zero bookings for the month.

 Some facilities offer boarding, and if they don’t, they can refer you to either a kennel they trust or someone on staff who moonlights as a pet sitter in their house.

-Wouldn’t it be nice to have affordable pet care while you’re in temporary lodging?
-Pet care is wildly popular on base, so if you have an inkling this might be a boarding solution, go ahead and make the reservations and cancel within the no fee window if you can get into your house sooner.
+Wouldn’t having affordable pet care while in temporary lodging be nice?
+Pet care is wildly popular on base, so if you have an inkling this might be a boarding solution, go ahead and make the reservations and cancel within the no-fee window if you get into your house sooner.

 Start your pet transport plan early!
 There are so many decisions to make and restrictions on time and budget to work around, so plan with flexibility in mind.
-For example, maybe departing from an alternative airport keeps your dog on the ground longer.
+For example, departing from an alternative airport may keep your dog on the ground longer.
 Or, if driving, shorten the days to make the car ride less stressful for the cat.

 Enduring a move can be frightening for an animal.
 Do what you can to keep the best interests of your dear ones in mind.
 You’ll probably notice them trying to comfort your stressed state of mind, too.
-Offering your four-legged friends reassurance as well as having a family game plan for the changes ahead will set your course towards a smooth move.
+Reassuring your four-legged friends and having a family game plan for the changes ahead will set your course towards a smooth military relocation.

 By Dawn M. Smith